Luthier's contemporary 5-string lira

 Construction features and details

-• Body of cerejeira oak wood, cedar tertiary top, cedar bottom, carob, mahogany, walnut, according to stock.
+• Cherry oak body, cedar plywood top, cedar, carob, mahogany, mahogany, walnut back, according to stock.

 • Metal strings